 Elmgreen & Dragset weave a sense of humor with historical and social references in Modern Moses, 2006, on the opening wall.
 By re-contextualizing the biblical narrative with a baby doll in a carrycot left beside an ATM, the viewer becomes witness to the contemporary reality of child abandonment, adoption, and the influence of money.

-Josephine Meckseper’s video Mall of America of Minneapolis’s mall of the same title, one of the top tourist destinations in the United States, can be read as a meditation on consumerism and American identity.
-Amie Dicke and Graham Little utilize re-imagined, appropriated and altered cultural imagery to reveal the fetishistic culture surrounding beauty, youth, and fashion.
+Josephine Meckseper’s video Mall of America, 2009, of Minneapolis’s mall of the same title–one of the top tourist destinations in the United States–can be read as a meditation on consumerism and American identity.
+Amie Dicke and Graham Little utilize re-imagined, appropriated, and altered cultural imagery to reveal the fetishistic culture surrounding beauty, youth, and fashion.
 Wojciech Zasadni carves glossy magazine and book covers into lacquered wood, providing another interpretation of the international influence of mass media.

-Damián Ortega’s Controller of the Universe, a series of found hand tools suspended in mid air, is a site of danger and otherworldliness.
-As if in mid explosion emanating from a center, it appears as though a force of nature has frozen them in time and space.
-The dynamic spherical formation of outward facing blades and points evoke connections between power and violence while Olafur Eliasson’s Turbosphere employs geometric forms and patterns using light that invoke color and the subjective perception of the viewer.
-A neon tube within an intricate structure of colored glass and stainless steel forms in a concentric spiral draws the eye to the light as well as the prismatic effect it generates.
+Damián Ortega’s Controller of the Universe, 2007, a series of found hand tools suspended in mid air, is a site of danger and otherworldliness.
+As if in mid explosion emanating from its center, the work appears as though a force of nature has frozen them in time and space.
+Ortega’s dynamic spherical formation of outward facing blades and points evoke connections between power and violence, while Olafur Eliasson’s Turbo sphere, 2007, employs geometric forms and patterns using light that invoke color and the subjective perception of the viewer.
+A neon tube within an intricate structure of colored glass and stainless steel forms a concentric spiral that draws the eye to the light as well as the prismatic effect it generates.